-Fortum’s business is exposed to fluctuations in prices and availability of commodities used in the production and sales of energy products.
-The main exposure is toward electricity prices and volumes, prices of emissions and prices and availability of fuels.
+Fortum’s business is exposed to fluctuations in prices and availability of commodities used in the production, transmission and sales of energy products.
+The main exposure is toward electricity prices and volumes, gas prices and volumes, prices of emissions and prices and availability of fuels.
 Fortum hedges its exposure to commodity market risks in order to reduce volatility in cash flow and to increase the predictability of future results.

 Electricity price and volume risks

 Fortum is exposed to electricity market price movements and volume changes mainly through its power and heat generation.